anupam2005/AzureCertificationPrep/README.md

 The factors that influence the **price** of a service on Azure are *resource size, resource location, and the bandwidth* being used.
 How much you use a resource or the age of it do not influence the price.

 The only way to **combine Azure subscriptions** is to open a support case with Microsoft.

+When a **virtual machine is deleted**, its *managed disk remains in the Azure portal* and can be used to create a new virtual machine. **Until this disk is manually removed, you will incur charges** for the disk whether it is in use or not.

+When you deploy a **VM** in Azure, the **licensing for the OS is typically included in the hourly charge**.

 ## 13. Support